storageos/storageos.github.io/_docs/explore/mongodb.md

 # ![image](/images/docs/explore/mongologo.png) MongoDB with StorageOS

+MongoDB (from humongous) is an open source database that falls into the NoSQL database category.
+Instead of using tables and rows it is built on collections and documents.

+## MongoDB and StorageOS

 There are several benefits with deploying MongoDB instances as Docker application containers with StorageOS, namely:

 * Create easy to maintain, configurable MongoDB instances
 * Instant, stateless MongoDB application containers on demand
 * Persistent, highly available storage to mount stateful database data

+MongoDB fits well into use cases where you need to store large volumes of data with little or no structure.
+It fits well into cloud environments where you need to load and distribute a high volume of data across commodity servers.
+Mongo fits well into a CI/CD environments too using its dynamic schemas allowing you to combine changes quickly into your application.

+There are a number of ways to get started with MongoDB and containers but for this exercise lets step through the process.

 For this example we are going to demonstrate setting up a MongoDB container using the StorageOS volume driver plugin using the latest MongoDB container image.
 For the latest details on configuring and linking this image please visit the  [Mongo Docker Hub Repository](https://hub.docker.com/_/mongo/ "MongoDB Repository").

-There are a number of ways to get MongoDB started but for this exercise lets step through the process.

 ## Create a MongoDB Data and Config Volume